 When I speak of a summons to battle, let me make clear what I mean.
-I call upon professions, in the fragment of the fragment of the fragment of the professions, and I call upon your individual professional organizations and this new organization, to take part, with enthusiasm, with courage, and with determination, in the political life of our nation.
-I do not refer to political theorizing or polite discussions on a high plane among a yourselves; I refer to the down-to-earth, back-breaking job of nominating and electing candidates to political office.
+I call upon you, as individual leaders in your professions, in the business community and otherwise, upon your various organizations to take part with enthusiasm, with courage, and with determination in the political life of our nation.
+I do not refer to political theorizing in an ivory tower or polite discussions on a high plane among yourselves; I refer to the down-to-earth, back-breaking job of nominating and electing candidates to political office.
 I refer to the only kind of political action which has any meaning if we are to reverse the trend I have described today.
 I refer to the defeat of those who oppose everything for which you stand through the victory of those who will work shoulder to shoulder with you on behalf of the principles which brought greatness to America.